MonkeyIsNull/notagrep/README.md

 A high-performance grep implementation written in C, designed to compete with tools like ripgrep.

+## Warning
+This is alpha freaking ware and not ready for real usage.... yet

 ## Algorithm References

 Clean-room implementations based on these academic papers: